dragosu/jquery-aciTree/README.md

   navigation (the arrow keys, pageup/pagedown, home/end, enter, escape and space can be used);

+- supports displaying multiple columns without using tables, with RTL support;

 - is possible to change the form in which the tree is displayed, the items allows HTML formatting;